 Patenting an app idea is important to protect from marketplace copycats, who might steal it.
 But make sure that your app idea must be new and novel to be subject to patent law.
 It should not be a clone of other apps.

 But can you get a patent on an app?
-To understand how to patent an app idea, we have mentioned essential questions below, please check.
+To understand how to patent an app idea, follow the 6 simple steps below.

 - General Questions That You Might Have About Patenting an App Idea

 - What Does Patent an App Idea Mean in Simple Language?

 - Can You Patent an Idea for an App?

 - What are The Requirements to Qualify for a Patent?

 - Is My App Idea Already Patented By Someone Else?

 - When Should I File for a Patent?

 - What Information and Documents Do You Require to File a Patent?